I find that when making things in different colors, my ideas and feelings on the design often change slightly or even completely transform.

-For this coat, I followed the main pattern instructions all the way through without deviation.
-After I was finished with the main pattern, I aligned the front and back so that they were even, then counted 16 stitches down the side from the top of the fold (on the hooded end)
+Seaming the sides: For this coat, I followed the main pattern instructions all the way through without deviation.
+After I was finished with the main pattern, I aligned the front and back so that they were even, then counted 16 stitches down the side from the top of the fold (on the hooded end).

 On the 17th stitch, insert hook through BOTH layers of stitching (the front and the back) and attach a new yarn.
 Flip the garment inside out (so the seam is on the inside of the garment) Slip Stitch loosely 20 stitches down the side through both layers of the coat toward the bottom – you should still have some of the bottom sides left unseamed.
 Cut yarn and tie off, then repeat on the other side.

-For the sleeves, attach new yarn at the 16th stitch from the top fold (working only one layer, RS facing) and work the following sequence around the 32-stitch edge “hole” left open before the seam:
+Making the Sleeves: attach new yarn at the 16th stitch from the top fold (working only one layer, RS facing) and work the following sequence around the 32-stitch edge “hole” left open before the seam:

 1: (4 sc, 4 hdc, 4 dc, 8 tr, 4 dc, 4 hdc, 4 sc) join with a sl st to the first sc.